-It’s OK to not be completely original and to take other people’s great ideas and either enjoy them or build on them and make them even better.posted over 3 years ago
+It’s OK to not be completely original and to take other people’s great ideas and either enjoy them or build on them and make them even better.posted about 4 years ago

 Ironic that all the people who intentionally strive to be unique special flowers, are in fact the total opposite.
 Everyone “stylish” has some grasp of current trends, regardless of whether they contribute their own personal flare.

 like a week ago some guy told me that he liked hip-hop music, but only unknown artists because he hates “mainstream”.
-I was thinking, is this tool serious right now?!posted over 3 years ago
+I was thinking, is this tool serious right now?!posted about 4 years ago

 @tightsandtea, that’s always what I say too!
 You can’t be in fashion without knowing the trends and following a couple!
 You don’t have to follow them all, but being relevent is really important!

-Also, tool is the perfect term for that guy, hahaposted over 3 years ago
+Also, tool is the perfect term for that guy, hahaposted about 4 years ago

 I’m one of those people constantly annoyed by mindless trend followers.
 I thrive on being creative and having an independent style.
 But that doesn’t mean I believe there’s any way to be 100% unique; I draw inspiration from others all the time.
 If what I like happens to be mainstream, so be it.